Visiting Fort Riley

 Great War Memorial - erected in 1918

-Construction on Fort Riley began in 1853, and its heritage includes George Armstrong Custer and Buffalo Soldiers in the 19th century as well in providing soldiers that have served the united States in every major conflict of the 20th and 21st Centuries.
-Fort Riley is an active US military base, and it is growing - after many years in Europe the Big Red One is returning to Riley.
+Construction of Fort Riley, near Junction City, Kansas, began in 1853, and its heritage includes George Armstrong Custer and Buffalo Soldiers in the 19th century as well in providing soldiers that have served the united States in every major conflict of the 20th and 21st Centuries.
+Fort Riley is an active US military base, and recently grew - after many years in Europe the Big Red One returned to Fort Riley.

 But Fort Riley has a lot to offer visitors: museums, historic buildings, historical markers, statues and monuments.
 All in a setting that will sometimes remind you of a campus and at other times of a park.
 There are even a couple of opportunities for visitor shopping: a gift shop in the U.S. Cavalry Museum Post and a thrift shop in Building 267 on Stuart Avenue, next to the stables,